rprend/blog-ssr/src/content/posts/onListmaking.md

 ![A great playlist from Spotify](/vaguely-experimental.png)

 I've made hundreds of lists in my life, maybe thousands.
 It's my go-to thing to do.
 Have a problem?
-Make a list of its components.
+Make a list.
 Like something?
 Make a list of it and things like it.

 I regularly run into a certain kind of problem, though.
 This came up a year ago, when I tried to make a list of books to read.
 I had enough books that I broke up the list into superlists: I had a nonfiction section, with list names like "Topic: history".